AaronBeaudoin/omelette/README.md

 ### Functions Features

 - **`_dispatch` Edge Function**
   _Rather than accessing all functions directly, the app will interact with functions via a `_dispatch` function which is rewritten to for all paths at `/fn/**`.
 This function runs at the edge so it has no cold-start, and itself handles calls to all serverless functions acting sort of like a middleware.
 This architecture lets us easily use the `_dispatch` function to handle redirecting to prebuilt queries, revalidating on-demand, and skipping builders with a preview mode._
+  _**EDIT: Rework this to be an edge middleware instead if possible.
+So far, performance when going through an edge function seems to be significantly worse than accessing a route directly, and I suspect using a middleware instead might solve the issue.**_
 - **`_prebuilt` Functions**
   _Builder functions can have arbitrary specific query combinations prebuilt at build-time to ensure "full-static-like" performance on every request.
 My current plan is to implement this by generating "symlink" functions in a `output/functions/_prebuilt/` directory along with a manifest of all prebuilt query combinations.
 I then import this manifest in my `_dispatch` function and "redirect" queries when applicable._
 - **Development/Preview Middleware**